 What is the detox unit like?

-The detox unit is in a hospital based setting located on the 3rd floor of Menifee Valley Medical Center.
+The detox unit is in a hospital based setting located on the 3rd floor of Menifee Global Medical Center.
 Each patient is assigned a private room with a personal bathroom during their stay.
 The unit is beautifully decorated, and designed to provide a sense of serenity during the detox process.
-A large lounge with beautiful views serves as an area to visit with loved ones, gather with other patients for movies and group activities, and provide a quiet area for self-reflection.
-Therapeutic groups take place in an intimate group room and are facilitated by professional counseling staff.
-The main floor of the unit circles around a large nursing station of supportive, knowledgeable, and responsive nursing staff, with the Administrative Team easily accessible close by in offices located around the main hallway.
+A large lounge with beautiful views serves as an area to visit with loved ones, gather with other patients for movies and therapeutic groups, and provide a quiet area for self-reflection.

 What can I expect when receiving treatment at Global Medical Detox?

-You can expect to see a medical doctor on a daily basis to manage your withdrawal symptoms and establish a safe and effective medically supervised detoxification.
-Withdrawal from drug or alcohol addiction can cause varying degrees of physical symptoms.
+You can expect to see a Physician or Nurse Practitioner on a daily basis to manage your withdrawal symptoms and establish a safe and effective medically supervised detoxification.
 The nursing staff is available 24-hours a day to provide care as set forth by the doctor, as well as assist you with other special needs.
-Educational groups are facilitated daily that focused on the disease of addiction, relapse prevention, coping skills, relaxation, 12-step philosophy, and more.
-We encourage you to attend all groups as soon as you feel capable.
-Groups provide valuable knowledge and personal insight regarding the important steps necessary for maintaining long-term recovery.
+Groups are facilitated daily and provide valuable knowledge and personal insight regarding the important steps necessary for maintaining long-term recovery.

 What are the visiting hours and how can family get in touch with me?

-A Case Manager is a chemical dependency counselor assigned to you upon admission who will remain your counselor during your entire stay.
-He/she will check-in with you daily to set goals for the day, encourage you to attend groups, discuss discharge planning, and address any other needs during your stay.
-Case managers/counselors provide education, crisis intervention, problem-solving, support, and emotional support during your stay.
+A Counselor will be assigned to you upon admission through discharge.
+He/she will check-in with you to set daily goals, encourage groups, discuss discharge planning, and address other needs during your stay.
+Counselors provide education, crisis intervention, problem-solving, emotional support, and resources during your stay.